richplastow/20231104-running-rust-four-ways/README.md

 }
 ```

-## Begin setting up the 'packages.json' file
+## Begin setting up the 'package.json' file

-Create the default packages.json file:
+Generate a fairly minimal 'package.json' file:
 `npm init -y`

 In this project, the JavaScript run by Node will be using `import` instead of
-the old `require()`, so this property must be added to packages.json:
+the old `require()`, so this property must be added to 'package.json':
 `  "type": "module",`

 Change the default `"test"` script from: